priorelli/PACE/README.md

   <img src="/reference/images/env.png">
 </p>

-This is the project related to the papers [Flexible Intentions: An Active Inference Theory](https://www.frontiersin.org/articles/10.3389/fncom.2023.1128694/full) and [Intention Modulation for Multi-step Tasks in Continuous Time Active Inference](https://link.springer.com/chapter/10.1007/978-3-031-28719-0_19).
+This is the project related to the paper [Flexible Intentions: An Active Inference Theory](https://www.frontiersin.org/articles/10.3389/fncom.2023.1128694/full).
 It contains a proposal about encoding environmental entities (e.g., a target to reach or a previously memorized home button) and realizing dynamic goal-directed behavior such as object tracking, and some analyses on multisensory integration for movements.
+The paper [Intention Modulation for Multi-step Tasks in Continuous Time Active Inference](https://link.springer.com/chapter/10.1007/978-3-031-28719-0_19) extends this model by introducing a fixed multi-step behavior (e.g., reaching multiple target positions in sequence).

 ## HowTo